 One of biggest, and most common, lies “one of the best men I ever met” engaged in was the role he played in the events of the weekend.
 As the events transpired, my friend was often a witness of the events as they occurred.
 In his retelling, however, he was an active participant.
 This led me to think about active participation.

 One never knows what stories will stick with them.
-On Norm MacDonald’s standup routine on Netflix, he spoke about how we remember a person.
+On Norm MacDonald’s stand up routine on Netflix, he spoke about how we remember a person.
 For most people, there will be no long narratives and expansive stories.
-Most people will remember snapshots and nuggets that they believe define a person.
+Most people will remember snapshots and nuggets that they believe define a person to them.

 Todd may be the exception to the overall theme of this collection.
 Todd was an honest man.
 Todd was so honest he was something of an enigma.
 Todd was unflinchingly honest.
 Todd was so honest he was entertaining.

 Adult babies.
 The adult baby is a forty-something man that has never had to care for anyone, or anything, for the whole of his life.
 The adult baby goes to work, and his wife is often a stay at home mom.
 The relationship between the two has developed in such a manner that the man’s maturity is stunted.

 There are three separate sections of the Rilaly.com website.
 The first is devoted to the various posts made.
 These posts fall under a number of categories including, psychological, political, and reviews of albums and books.
 The focus of the second section is devoted to fiction, both short stories and excerpts from novels.
 The third section contains profiles of the people I have encountered in life that I was not able to work into a fictional story.
 These people are weird, strange, and different in all the ways that people with different ideas on life can be termed weird, strange, and different.
 They involve people from my youth, women that I dated, and co-workers that I engaged with often enough to have a thorough understanding of what made them tick.